 Judge Milian is honored to be the first Latina Judge to host a nationally syndicated television court show.
 In the courtroom, Milian often uses pearls of wisdom recalled from her Cuban mother and grandmother when addressing litigants.
 Milian proudly admits she gets her feistiness from her mother and her drive from her father.

 Judge Milian has enjoyed major media exposure including a appearances on “The Ellen DeGeneres Show,” “Rachael Ray,” “Steve Harvey,” “The Dr. Oz Show,” “The Wendy Williams Show,” “TMZ,” and “Jimmy Kimmel Live.”
 Judge Milian is a well-versed legal expert appearing on many news outlets including FOX News, CNN and HLN.
-Milian is a pursued interview subject and has been profiled in numerous publications, including The New York Times, The New York Post, The New York Daily News, The Miami Herald, People, People en Espanol, Entertainment Weekly, InTouch, Elle, Vibe, Latina, Vanidades, and Glamour, among others.
+Milian is a pursued interview subject and has been profiled in numerous publications, including The New York Times, The New York Post, The New York Daily News, The Miami Herald, People, People en Espanol, US Weekly, Entertainment Weekly, InTouch, Elle, Vibe, Latina, Vanidades, and Glamour, among others.
 In addition Judge Milian has appeared on “Last Comic Standing” and in several episodes of “George Lopez.”